 5.3.1.3 Reception of Random ID Response message

-Once the Access Random ID message is transmitted, the device shall monitor for Random ID Response message until it has received K message(s) of the Access Trigger message or the next A-IoT Paging message or R2D Upper Layer Data Transfer message addressed to the device (i.e., the device shall not monitor for the Random ID Response message after that).
+Once the Access Random ID message is transmitted, the device shall monitor for Random ID Response message until it has received K message(s) of the Access Trigger message or the next A-IoT Paging message or R2D Upper Layer Data Transfer message addressed to the device or NACK Feedback message addressed to the device (i.e., the device shall not monitor for the Random ID Response message after that).
 The K is configured in the A-IoT Paging message.

 Upon reception of Random ID Response message, the A-IoT MAC entity shall: